lbbrhzn/ocpp/README.md

 From [lbbrhzn/ocpp](https://github.com/lbbrhzn/ocpp), patched for **Grizzl-E Smart** charger.

-Tested with the firmware: **GWM-07.013-03_GCW-10.18-05.7** "No special instruction"
+Tested with the firmware: **GWM-07.013-03_GCW-10.18-05.7**

+- No special instruction

-Tested with the firmware: **GWM-07.020-03_GCW-10.18-05.7** **Before install the integration**, copy de "ocpp" folder of this [OPCC Repertory](https://github.com/mobilityhouse/ocpp) in your "HA Config"/deps/lib/python3.11/site-packages/
+Tested with the firmware: **GWM-07.020-03_GCW-10.18-05.7**

+- **Before install the integration**, copy de "ocpp" folder of this [OPCC Repertory](https://github.com/mobilityhouse/ocpp) in your "HA Config"/deps/lib/python3.11/site-packages/
-Than, you will modify BootNotification.json in folder "HA Config"/deps/lib/python3.11/site-packages/ocpp/v16/schemas/ at line 12 replace "maxLength": 20 by "maxLength": 30
+- Than, you will modify BootNotification.json in folder "HA Config"/deps/lib/python3.11/site-packages/ocpp/v16/schemas/ at line 12 replace "maxLength": 20 by "maxLength": 30
-After you can do the instalation the integration.
+- After you can do the instalation the integration.
-When you will add the intégration, check the box of "ignore the validation of the OCSP scheme" like:
+- When you will add the intégration, check the box of "ignore the validation of the OCPP scheme" like:
 <img width="607" alt="image" src="https://github.com/djiesr/ocpp/assets/31359825/cacdfdbf-46e3-47e5-8ca2-9a8294474124">
 (In french sorry)
-And, finish the instalation.
+- And, finish the instalation.

 All other information is in the documentation you can found here [home-assistant-ocpp.readthedocs.io](https://home-assistant-ocpp.readthedocs.io)